 After participating in a study or studies, please write a two-page description of the goals and methods of the study as well as any comments you have about your experience.
-You may have to discuss the study with the experimenter in order to determine this information.
+You will probably have to discuss the study with the researcher in order to determine this information as researchers often deliberately hide the true purpose of the experiment for methodological reasons.
 Include a copy of the informed consent form with your write-up when you turn it in.
-The last date that this assignment may be turned in for credit is November 27th 2013.
+The last date that this assignment may be turned in for credit is April 16, 2014.